What are your hours?

 Are the waterfalls hard to get to/long hike?

-You can ride most trail ready vehicles very close to about half of the waterfalls.
-If you are coming to the ranch without motorized transportation the walks from the parking areas to several of the waterfalls are still relatively short.
+If you are driving a trail capable vehicle you will be able to drive right up to many of the features.
+If you are coming to the ranch without trail ready motorized transportation the walks from the trail head parking areas to several of the waterfalls and overlooks are still relatively short.

 Is 4 wheeled drive necessary for your trails?